HelayLiu/DeepFWI/README.md

-# FineWAVE
+# DeepFWI
-## FineWAVE: Fine-Grained Warning Verification of Bugs for Automated Static Analysis Tools
+## DeepFWI: Fine-Grained Static Analysis Warning Identification Using Deep Learning

 This repository contains the dataset and the source code of FineWAVE.